-I had a meeting in Scotland earlier this week.
-First I thought to extend it into a week trip full of exploring the highlands but considering my recent knee injury, I just enjoyed the cities of Dundee and Edinburgh in a brief visit.
+I headed to Scotland, as I had an interview in Dundee earlier this week.
+First, I thought to extend it into a trip full of exploring the Highlands, but considering my recently broken knee, I just enjoyed the cities of Dundee and Edinburgh in a brief visit.

 First, I took an overnight coach from London.
-I had some worries how it’d work since my mobility was restricted, but it was actually among the most pleasant bus rides I had in a long time – got a seat with about a meter-some 3ft of legroom (!), sat next to a nice person and the bus was filled only about a half of its capacity, so it was relatively calm and quiet.
+I had some worries about how it’d work since my restricted mobility, but it was actually among the most pleasant bus rides I had in a long time – I got a seat with about 3ft of legroom, sat next to a nice person, and the bus was filled only about a half of its capacity, so it was relatively calm and quiet.

-Once I arrived to Dundee, I had about two and half hours until the meeting, which I spent in the McManus Art Gallery and Museum.
+Once I arrived in Dundee, I had about two and a half hours until the interview, which I spent in the McManus Art Gallery and Museum.

-..to see another of of the city’s industrial monuments: a smokestack of what used to be the world’s largest jute works:
+to see another of the city’s industrial monuments: a smokestack of what used to be the world’s largest jute works:

 The next point of interest I wanted to check out was an extinct volcano, the Law.

 Or the views it offers, to be more accurate.
 The summit is only about 500ft (150m) above the river, but getting there with only one leg working properly was a bit of a challenge.

 The peak is topped with a war memorial...